espruino/EspruinoDocs/boards/Puck.js.md

 * If choosing the ZIP file opens the ZIP and displays files inside (it can do on some Android 7 devices) then hit back, long-press on the ZIP, and choose `Open` in the top right.
 * Tap `Select Device` and choose the device called `DfuTarg`
 * Now tap `Upload` and wait.
 The LED should turn blue and the DFU process will start - it will take around 90 seconds to complete
+* After completion, reset Puck.js while keeping the button held for around 10 seconds.
+The green LED should light, followed by all 3, then the red LED blinking 5 times.
+Release the button after the blinking has stopped - this will clear out any previously saved code and bonding data that could have caused problems with a new firmware version.

 ### via nRF Connect App (Android)